graezykev/explain-nuance-git-merge-rebase/README.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-Check it out: **fix conflicts and then commit the result.**
+Check it out: "**fix conflicts and then commit the result**"

-It tells us to both **Fix** and **Commit** so that the conficts can be resolved.
+It tells us to both **Fix** and **Commit** so that the conflicts can be resolved.

-Let's do it by "Accept Incoming Chage", which in this case means accepting branch `feature`'s change.
+Let's do it by "Accept Incoming Change", which in this case means accepting branch `feature`'s change.

 <img alt="fix git merge conflict and commit" src="merge-c-2.gif" width="600" />